wagyourtail/Konig/software-enginnering-bs/language-spec-revisions/language-spec-sds-1.0.md

 ### hollow

-there is also an optional tag `<hollow name="">` which corresponds to making this block hollow and having code specified by `<innercode>` as described below.
+there is also an optional tag `<hollow name="" paddingTop="" paddingLeft...>` which corresponds to making this block hollow and having code specified by `<innercode>` as described below. the padding's correspond to the ammount of distance between the outer and inner edge.

+If there are multiple hollow blocks they will be stacked vertically. the minimum inner size of a hollow section is 1x1 units

 ### code